amandalui/types-of-type/README.md

 - [x] Animate type on hover / tap
 - [x] Amanda to export new assets
 – [x] Make refresh button functional
-- [ ] Rotate image 180 degrees on click
+- [x] Press-in Feedback
 - [ ] Possible to add blur to historical, medieval, and joseon?
-- [ ] Fix animation exports for historical, medieval, joseon, and others
+- [x] Fix animation exports for historical, medieval, joseon, and others